Resources for Fellows

 What qualifications make applicants competitive for the Lieberman fellowship?[+]Past Lieberman fellowship recipients have exemplary teaching evaluations (with an average rating of near excellent in all categories), strong teaching statements, and reference letters that give examples of excellence in teaching and/or community service.
 Many Lieberman recipients have also received previous teaching or community service awards.

-All other Stanford humanities dissertation fellowships (Mellon, Lieberman, and Whiting) do not require residency near campus, and thus are appropriate for students who need to travel during their fellowship year.
+All other Stanford humanities dissertation fellowships (Mellon and Lieberman) do not require residency near campus, and thus are appropriate for students who need to travel during their fellowship year.

 Are re-applicants disadvantaged in the selection process?[+]Reapplicants are not at a disadvantage in the selection process.
 Each year, the selection committee has many more fundable projects than fellowships to grant.
 Not being awarded a grant in a previous competition will in no way negatively prejudice an application.
 Additionally, each group of applications is read by a new set of reviewers, as selection committee membership changes each year.

-What if my department doesn't require one of the things listed in the degree milestones section?[+]Please write a brief note explaining this in the "notes" field at the bottom of the page; the online application system will still allow you to submit your application.
+What if my department doesn't require one of the things listed in the degree milestones section?[+]Please write a brief note explaining this in the “Optional Notes" section of the online application.

 By what date should incompletes be resolved?[+]Incompletes should be resolved by the beginning of your fellowship term.
-Please write a note explaining any extenuating circumstances for an incomplete in the "notes" field in the degree milestones section.
+Please upload an explanation for any exceptional circumstances for an incomplete or degree milestone in the “Optional Notes” section of the online application.

 May recipients teach while on fellowship?[+]No other employment, assistantship, or fellowship (unless specifically intended for travel or research expense) may be held concurrently.
-Exceptions to this restriction must be approved by the Humanities Center Director (for Geballe Fellows) or Ayodele Thomas (for Whiting, Mellon, and Lieberman Fellows).
+Exceptions to this restriction must be approved by the Humanities Center Director (for Geballe Fellows) or Ayodele Thomas (for Mellon and Lieberman Fellows).

 What should I do if I take another job or fellowship during the competition?[+]Please notify the fellowship administrator at the Humanities Center if you decide to accept another fellowship or a job before the competition results are announced.
 With so few fellowships and so many deserving applicants, we would like to make offers as soon as possible to students in the position to accept them.